jennifert/JavaScript-Demos/README.md

 These are just some small demos using JavaScript libraries and technology.

 ## Contributing:
-I open up contributing for some hacktoberfests (when I am available).
-Please check the Contributing.md doc before requesting a pull request.
+Contributions are typically opened for some hacktoberfests (when I am available).
+Please check the Contributing.md doc before sending a pull request.

 ## Demo links:

-Here are the demos running on a server:
+Below are some of the  demos running on a server.

 ### Bootstrap:
 - With Font Awesome: [https://jenntesolin.com/demos/fontawesome_bootstrap3.html](https://jenntesolin.com/demos/fontawesome_bootstrap3.html)